 Many people think that the DIY kitchen island is one big unit that looks quite complex to design and construct, but that is not the case!

-The image below shows an example of a completed modern Fresco kitchen island.
+The image below shows an example of a completed modern Carrera Gloss kitchen island.
 The rest of this article will talk about this kitchen island and how it is constructed.

-The size of the kitchen island worktop will be 40mm wider than the width and 40mm deeper than the depth of the kitchen island to give you some worktop overhang.
-So the size of the worktop needed for this Fresco kitchen island example would need to be 224cm x 64cm.
+- The size of the kitchen island worktop will be 40mm wider than the width and 40mm deeper than the depth of the kitchen island to give you some worktop overhang.
+So the size of the worktop needed for this Carrera Gloss kitchen island example would need to be 224cm x 64cm.

-The fresco island is made up of the following components:
+The Carrera Gloss island is made up of the following components:

-These are used to give a nice smooth curve to all 4 corners of the Fresco kitchen island.
-The hight of these feature ends is 890mm (89cm).
+These are used to give a nice smooth curve to all 4 corners of the Carrera Gloss kitchen island.
+The height of these feature ends is 890mm (89cm).
 That is the distance from the floor to the top of the kitchen units that make up the island.

 The 2 1000mm wide units are attached together to build the kitchen island up.
 If you need a wider kitchen island then you could have some reduced depth units on the back to give the kitchen island some more depth.
 With regards to the number of drawers, you could change this if you liked to 1 or 2 pan drawers and up to 3 smaller drawers in one kitchen unit.
 The handles are also down to you, simply choose the ones you like the look of that match the island and the other units in your kitchen.